 For those instruments valued using discounted and net discounted cash flows, collateral prepayments, losses, recoveries, and scheduled amortization are projected over the remaining life of the collateral and expressed as a percentage of the collateral's current principal balance.
 Averages are weighted based on the fair value of the related instrument.
-In the case of credit default swaps on assetbacked securities, averages are weighted based on each instrument's bond equivalent value.
+In the case of credit default swaps on asset-backed securities, averages are weighted based on each instrument's bond equivalent value.
 Bond equivalent value represents the investment amount of a corresponding position in the reference obligation, calculated as the difference between the outstanding principal balance of the underlying reference obligation and the fair value, inclusive of accrued interest, of the derivative contract.
 For those assets valued using the LIBOR Option Adjusted Spread ("LIBOR OAS") valuation methodology, cash flows are projected using the Company's models over multiple interest rate scenarios, and these projected cash flows are then discounted using the LIBOR rates implied by each interest rate scenario.
 The LIBOR OAS of an asset is then computed as the unique constant yield spread that, when added to all LIBOR rates in each interest rate scenario generated by the model, will equate (a) the expected present value of the projected asset cash flows over all model scenarios to (b) the actual current market price of the asset.
 LIBOR OAS is therefore model-dependent.
 Generally speaking, LIBOR OAS measures the additional yield spread over LIBOR that an asset provides at its current market price after taking into account any interest rate options embedded in the asset.
 The Company considers the expected timeline to resolution in the determination of fair value for its non-performing commercial and residential mortgage loans.

 Material changes in any of the inputs above in isolation could result in a significant change to reported fair value measurements.
 Additionally, fair value measurements are impacted by the interrelationships of these inputs.
 For example, for instruments subject to prepayments and credit losses, such as non-Agency RMBS and consumer loans and ABS backed by consumer loans, a higher expectation of collateral prepayments will generally be accompanied by a lower expectation of collateral losses.
 Conversely, higher losses will generally be accompanied by lower prepayments.
 Because the Company's credit default swaps on asset-backed security holdings represent credit default swap contracts whereby the Company has purchased credit protection, such credit default swaps on asset-backed securities generally have the directionally opposite sensitivity to prepayments, losses, and recoveries as compared to the Company's long securities holdings.
-Prepayments do not represent a significant input for the Company's Agency RMBS interest only securities, given the guarantee of the issuing government agency or government-sponsored enterprise.
+Prepayments do not represent a significant input for the Company's commercial mortgage-backed securities and commercial mortgage loans.
+Losses and recoveries do not represent a significant input for the Company's Agency RMBS interest only securities, given the guarantee of the issuing government agency or government-sponsored enterprise.

-The tables below includes a roll-forward of the Company's financial instruments for the three-month periods ended March 31, 2022 and 2021 (including the change in fair value), for financial instruments classified by the Company within Level 3 of the valuation hierarchy.
+The tables below includes a roll-forward of the Company's financial instruments for the three- and six-month periods ended June 30, 2022 and 2021 (including the change in fair value), for financial instruments classified by the Company within Level 3 of the valuation hierarchy.